mrgriscom/commtrack-postgres/README.md

 `current_state` view shows current stock for all products/locations

 the `*_report` functions mimic the current commtrack 'Inventory', 'Reporting Rate', and 'Stock Status by Product' reports, respectively.

+it appears that some queries are still preferring sequential scans even though better indexes are available. until i can investigate further, run

+    set enable_seqscan = false;

+at the start of your `psql` session to force using the indexes